baroquon/reefpoints/source/posts/2017-08-15-elixir-tips.md

 iex> ** (KeyError) key :step not found in: %{__struct__: Fun.Game, status: :init, time: nil}
 ```

-However, sometime you wanna ensure that some fields are present whenever you create a new struct.
+However, sometimes you want to ensure that some fields are present whenever you create a new struct.
 Fortunately, Elixir provides  `@enforce_keys` module attribute for that:

 ```elixir
 defmodule Fun.Game do